-We recently published a post on portable campfires that RVers can take along wherever they go.
-Today’s post looks at a bit of a different product.
-Known as a folding camp grill or collapsible grill for camping, this product can not only serve as a portable campfire or “fire pit”, but also as a grill for cooking food outside your RV.
+In the past, we’ve published a post on portable campfires that RVers can take along wherever they go.
+This post examines a slightly different product.
+Known as a folding camp grill (or collapsible grill for camping), this product can serve not only as a portable campfire or “fire pit” but also as a grill for cooking food outside your RV.

-We love cooking outside and we’ve carried a portable propane grill with us the entire 20 years we’ve been on the road.
+We love cooking outside, and we’ve carried a portable propane grill with us for the entire time we’ve been on the road.
 In fact, we use our grill so much that we decided to connect it to our onboard propane tank as we showed in this video:

 But folding or collapsible camping grills are different.
-They’re extremely compact, inexpensive to buy, and don’t require being connected to a propane tank.
-No matter what size rig you travel in, these collapsible camping grills are small enough and light enough to store away in a very small space.
+They’re extremely compact, inexpensive to purchase, and don’t require a connection to a propane tank.
+No matter what size rig you travel in, these collapsible camping grills are lightweight and compact enough to store away in a very small space.
 In fact, if you’re a car camper or even a backpacker, you can carry a folding camp grill, depending on the size and weight you buy.

 So, without further ado, let’s take a look at folding camping grills – how they work, how much they cost, and just how compact they really are!